Crest of the Royal Family: Main characters

 The Princess and High Priestess of ancient Egypt (she rules Lower Egypt) and elder sister of Memphis.
-She is madly in love with her brother and wants to kill Carol to take her place as Egyptian Queen (by her brother's side), believing that she will make Egypt stronger and more prosperous.
+She is madly in love with her younger brother and wants to kill Carol to take her place as Egyptian Queen (by her younger brother's side), believing that she will make Egypt stronger and more prosperous.
 Isis hides her cruelty and hatred of Carol behind her beauty and is always plotting to kill Carol in numerous ways.
 Her name is based on the Egyptian goddess Isis.